-WR-1 (Land Bays A.1, B and C) Lot Width (min.)
+WR-1 Sub-Area (Land Bays A.1, B and C) Lot Width (min.)
 Height (max.)
 Stories (max.)
 Lot Occupancy (max.)
 Pervious Surface (min.)
 Side Yard Setback (min.)
 Rear Yard Setback (min.)
 Lots with any frontage on Fern Street 18 ft.
 40 ft. [alt.
 50] 3 [alt.
 4] 70% 10% None required; 4 ft. if provided None required [alt.
 20 ft.]
 Any other lot 18 ft.
 45 ft. [alt.
 55] 4 [alt.
 5] 70% 10% None required; 4 ft. if provided None required [alt.
 20 ft.]

-- 3501.3 The maximum number of permitted dwelling units on any lot shall be two (2), which includes both principal and accessory units. - For any Inclusionary or affordable residential unit that is administered through the Department of Housing and Community Development, the minimum lot width shall be 16 ft.
+- 3501.3 The maximum number of permitted dwelling units on any lot shall be two (2), which includes both principal and accessory units. - For any Inclusionary or affordable residential unit that is administered through the

+Department of Housing and Community Development, the minimum lot width shall be 16 ft.
-For any building fronting on Elder Street, height may be measured form the finished grade at the middle of the front of the building.

-- No building shall be located between Fern and Elder Streets within fifty feet (50 ft.) of the western boundary of the WR zone. - In the WR-1 zone, no driveway or garage entrance providing access to parking or loading areas shall be permitted from a public street. - In the WR-1 zone, any private driveway shall be constructed of pervious materials.
-This does not apply to a private alley. - An addition to a one-family dwelling or flat, or a new or enlarged accessory structure on the same lot as a one-family dwelling or flat, shall be permitted, even though the addition or accessory structure does not comply with all of the requirements of § 3501.2, as a special exception if approved by the Board of Zoning Adjustment under § 3104, subject to the provisions of this section. - (a) The addition or accessory structure shall not have a substantially adverse effect on the use or enjoyment of any abutting or adjacent dwelling or property, in particular: - (1) The light and air available to neighboring properties shall not be unduly affected; - (2) The privacy of use and enjoyment of neighboring properties shall not be unduly compromised; - (3) The addition or accessory structure, together with the original building, as viewed from the street, alley, and other public way, shall not substantially visually intrude upon the character, scale and pattern of houses along the subject street frontage; and - (4) In demonstrating compliance with paragraphs (a), (b) and (c) of this subsection, the applicant shall use graphical representations such as plans, photographs, or elevation and section drawings sufficient to represent the relationship of the proposed addition or accessory structure to adjacent buildings and views from public ways. - (b) The lot occupancy of all new and existing structures on the lot shall not exceed eighty percent (80%). - (c) The Board may require special treatment in the way of design, screening, exterior or interior lighting, building materials, or other features for the protection of adjacent or nearby properties.
+- Height shall be measured in accordance with §§ 400.16 through 400.21, except that Ffor any building fronting on Elder Street, the building height measuring point may be established at height may be measured from the finished grade at the middle of the front of the building. - No building shall be located between Fern and Elder Streets within fifty feet (50 ft.) of the western boundary of the WR zone. - In the WR-1 zone, no driveway or garage entrance providing access to parking or loading areas shall be permitted from a public or private street. - In the WR-1 zone, any private driveway shall be constructed of pervious materials.
+This does not apply to a private alley. - An addition to a one-family dwelling or flat, or a new or enlarged accessory structure on the same lot as a one-family dwelling or flat, shall be permitted, even though the addition or accessory structure does not comply with all of the requirements of § 3501.2, as a special exception if approved by the Board of Zoning Adjustment under § 3104, subject to the provisions of this subsection. - (a) The addition or accessory structure shall not have a substantially adverse effect on the use or enjoyment of any abutting or adjacent dwelling or property, in particular: - (1) The light and air available to neighboring properties shall not be unduly affected; - (2) The privacy of use and enjoyment of neighboring properties shall not be unduly compromised; - (3) The addition or accessory structure, together with the original building, as viewed from the street, alley, and other public way, shall not substantially visually intrude upon the character, scale and pattern of houses along the subject street frontage; - (4) In demonstrating compliance with paragraphs (a), (b) and (c) of this subsection, the applicant shall use graphical representations such as plans, photographs, or elevation and section drawings sufficient to represent the relationship of the proposed addition or accessory structure to adjacent buildings and views from public ways; and - (b) The lot occupancy of all new and existing structures on the lot shall not exceed eighty percent (80%); and

+(c) The Board may require special treatment in the way of design, screening, exterior or interior lighting, building materials, or other features for the protection of adjacent or nearby properties.